 The words “vegetarian” and “vegan” are often misapplied, even by those who identify themselves as one or the other.
 We’re not going to argue the definitions of these words, so if you have a different idea, that’s OK; this is just the way we’re using them here.
 A vegan is someone who omits all animal products from their diet.
 That would include not just meat, fish, and poultry, but also milk and other dairy products, eggs, and honey.
 A vegetarian adheres to a somewhat less restrictive diet.
 They typically avoid meat of any kind, but may be fine with eggs and dairy.
-However, some will eat fish because … well, it’s not an animal … really … is it?
+However, some will eat fish because they feel … well, it’s not an animal … really.
+(I suspect the fish would disagree.)

 It really depends on the reason for the decision.
 Is it because we believe meat – specifically red meat – is unhealthy?
 Then we may choose to include fish and even poultry, but avoid beef, pork, and the like.
 Is it because we don’t want to have to kill an animal – any animal – for food?
 Then we’ll probably avoid fish, but milk and eggs are likely acceptable, unless we think about the deplorable conditions under which the cattle and chickens are forced to live on factory farms.

 Are we limiting ourselves to diet only?
 Or do we also avoid leather and fur?